psihyeong/psihyeong/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ...
-SSAFY in Gwangju
+- 🔭 I’m currently working on ... in Gwangju
 - 🌱 I’m currently learning ...
 Git, Python, HtmlCssJs, algorithm
 - 👯 I’m looking to collaborate on ...
 Classmates
 - 🤔 I’m looking for help with ...